SummonerSkies/chirp-check/README.md

    - If they are not registered for Chirp Check, they are directed to sign up instead and provided a link.

 ## Login Page
-- This is provided on the home page when logged out.
+- This is provided on and doubles as the home page when logged out.
 - Authenticated login is required, requesting a username and password.

 ## Registration Page